Why choose the Curved Head Flute?

 The curved head flute is simply a normal flute with an additional curved headjoint.
 When using the curved headjoint the instrument is shorter and therefore easier to use for smaller children.

-Curved Head Flute History
+About the Curved Head Flute

 The earliest flutes date back over 35,000 years making them one of the oldest instruments in the world.
 They have been made out of lots of different materials including wood, bone, ivory, silver and even gold.